 The financial aspect.
 My ‘Tour de Bank’ was quite impressive – I gained insights into the deepest abysses of financial consultancy and experienced the craziest things.
 One really needs thick skin for that.
 In the end we found a very good bank that suited us.
 They helped straight away by giving us a relatively high credit, right after an important sponsorship got canceled before the opening.
 Essentially the bank made it possible for us to realize our project.

-How does departure support you?
+How does the Vienna Business Agency support you?

 How do people else approach you?